UniversalDependencies/docs/_tpn/index.md

 ---

-## Morphology

-* Tupinambá nouns are not marked for gender.
-Number is optionally marked.
-* Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`.
-* What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to the nominalization of a predicate and the fronting of an adverbial expression (oblique topicalization).
-The nominalized form of the verb, morphologically marked if the adverbial expression is fronted  is marked with the feature-value `OblTop=Yes`..

-### Tags

-* Tupinambá uses 16 of the 17 universal POS categories, *ADJ* is not used.
 * The (de)verbal forms used, are:
 * Since Tupinambá is an omnipredicative language, the referential, marker (a  ̴ ∅) is marked as Case (`Case=Ref`) in the treebank, despite its function, which is nothing like that of nominal cases.
 This marker allows lexical roots to function as arguments of predicates.